|

 As cooking and baking is not allowed on Shabbat, much of

 the food preparation is done in advance.
+On Shabbat

 morning, the family holds a prayer service which